-We struck a chord with our "Fifty Shades of Beige" column last month.
+We struck a chord with our "Fifty Shades of Beige" blog last month.
 As you will recall, that column mentioned the racy and popular "Fifty Shades of Grey" books - and the boring sea of beige mattresses that floods mattress floors across the land.

-We've been flooded with comments on that column, with many of you sharing my despair at the lack of color in mattress ticking these days.
+We've been flooded with comments on that blog, with many of you sharing my despair at the lack of color in mattress ticking these days.
 This week, in the spirit of holiday sharing, we offer some of your comments.

 A couple of readers talked about the importance of top-of-bed display materials, an area that is getting increasing attention from suppliers and is, I cheerfully admit, adding some color on sales floors.

 "My challenge has been looking for ways to spice up a sales floor dominated by beige," one retailer wrote.
 "I am doing so with bright regal colors in shams and foot protectors.
 That's about the best we can do."

 "The variety of colors and textures that add consumer appeal is now being addressed through the ever more creative top-of-bed displays," one supplier wrote.
 "The mattress industry has found the solution where they can dramatically dress up their floor samples, the beds that consumers first see when they are in the store, and yet still minimize the potential negative reaction they fear in the bedroom if they choose bold fabric designs."

 That possible negative reaction is the fear that bold colors will show through the sheets.
 But that point was debunked by one of my female readers.
 "As for colors showing through the white sheets," she wrote, "everyone I know wouldn't think of not using a mattress pad.
 So that, my male friend, does not make any sense."
 Thanks, my female friend.
 Your point does make sense.